malinda-lin/HeroTwo/README.md

 To Get Started:
   1. Use the link above to demo the game!
-  2. Clone this repo,
-    - npm install,
-    - npm run start,
-    - you're good to go!
+  2. Clone this repo, npm install, npm run start, and you're good to go!